 Notion is particularly strong in its combination of structure and flexibility: it offers a clear and uncluttered interface without getting lost in countless formatting options.
 Compared to Confluence, its use is more intuitive, nicer and somehow also lower-threshold.

-At the same time, it makes it possible to organize content as databases, which supports us in many work processes.
-Timelines, editorial plans and any other large data sets can be created easily and clearly - even if Google Sheets remains our tool of choice for complex use cases.
+At the same time, it makes it possible to organise content as databases, which supports us in many work processes.
+Timelines, editorial plans and any other large data sets can be created easily and clearly – even if Google Sheets remains our tool of choice for complex use cases.

-Compared to tools such as Miro or Pitch, Notion is not a pure creative or presentation tool - here we continue to rely on specialized software.
+Compared to tools such as Miro or Pitch, Notion is not a pure creative or presentation tool - here we continue to rely on specialised software.
 Jira also remains essential for project-related task management and ticket management.
 Instead, Notion is our hub for all accompanying information, documentation and organizational processes.

 However, integration with other tools is still limited for our needs.
 We link documentation from Jira or Figma to Notion, but there is no deep integration with tools such as HubSpot or Slack, Miro or Google Sheets.
 It would probably be possible to dig deeper here, but the integrations simply don't work that smoothly in our eyes and for our use cases.
-Nevertheless, this is sufficient for our workflow - Notion serves us primarily as a structured knowledgebase.
+Nevertheless, this is sufficient for our workflow - Notion serves us primarily as a structured knowledge base.

-One disadvantage is the limited visual customizability.
+One disadvantage is the limited visual customisability.
 While other tools shine with sophisticated design options, Notion remains deliberately simple.
 However, this can also be an advantage: The reduced design options keep the focus on the content and eliminate the temptation to get lost in design gimmicks.
 It also keeps our Becklyn workspace clean and uniform.

 In our opinion, the aforementioned integration of other tools is also still a shortcoming.
 In an ideal notion, Figma could be integrated smoothly to collect feedback, etc. However, as long as even the integration of files and images still appears to have room for improvement, Notion remains primarily the hub from which links to other tools are created.